 Girdling for fruit production can result in bigger peaches and nectarines, more fruit per tree, and an earlier harvest.
 In fact, you may be able to start harvesting fruit 10 days earlier than if you don’t use this tree girdling technique.

 Although many home gardeners do not perform girdling for fruit production, it is a standard practice for commercial producers.
 You can try these tree girdling techniques without damaging your trees if you proceed with caution.

 Tree Girdling Techniques

-In general, this form of girdling is done about 4 to 8 weeks prior to harvest.
-Earlier varieties may need to be done 4 weeks after blooming, which is about 4 weeks before their normal harvest.
+In general, this form of girdling is done about four to eight weeks prior to harvest.
+Earlier varieties may need to be done four weeks after blooming, which is about four weeks before their normal harvest.
 Also, it is advised that you not thin peach or nectarine fruit and girdle the trees simultaneously.
-Instead, allow at least 4-5 days between the two.
+Instead, allow at least four or five days between the two.